 —

 The wines are primarily sold direct to consumer but also have limited distribution in Florida, Michigan and Texas.
 Locally the wines may be found at the Oxbow Wine Merchants in the Oxbow Public Market in Napa, V Vine Cellars in Yountville, Gary’s in St. Helena and several premium restaurants including the French Laundry and Press.
-Total production is under 1,000 cases annually.
+Total production is usually between 1,600 and 2,000 cases annually.
 An important part of early production but often is bypassed by small producers in favor of economics is setting aside wines for later library releases.
 Simon Family Estate holds back some of each of their bottlings for their library.

 I would like to taste your wine